tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

         3. Contractor shall not be required to undergo any training;

-        4. Contractor shall not be required to report internally to a Collective supervisor;

-        5. Contractor shall be responsible for providing their own supplies and tools to execute obligations under this Agreement;
+        4. Contractor shall be responsible for providing their own supplies and tools to execute obligations under this Agreement;

-        6. Contractor shall not be eligible for any employment type benefits typically befitting an employer/employee arrangement, including, but not limited to, a pension plan, insurance and vacation pay, or any other payments outside of agreed payments;
+        5. Contractor shall not be eligible for any employment type benefits typically befitting an employer/employee arrangement, including, but not limited to, a pension plan, insurance and vacation pay, or any other payments outside of agreed payments;

-        7. Collective shall not reimburse Contractor for incurred costs;
+        6. Collective shall not reimburse Contractor for incurred costs;

-        8. Contractor shall not be permitted or otherwise authorized to perform any key aspect of Collective business;
+        7. Contractor shall not be permitted or otherwise authorized to perform any key aspect of Collective business;

     5.  **Confidentiality and Non-Disclosure**